zachvp/scripts/djmgmt/README.md

     * extract all date contexts from lossy lib paths
     * pass all date contexts as override param to sync
         * for each date context: re-encode and re-transfer
+3. Re-encode existing lossless library
-2. Discover unplayed tracks: read RB XML to determine played tracks in archive; create playlist of all tracks not in archive
+4. Discover unplayed tracks: read RB XML to determine played tracks in archive; create playlist of all tracks not in archive
-3. Check if existing playlist has any previously played tracks
+5. Check if existing playlist has any previously played tracks
-4. Read Rekordbox DB for unassigned Tags in _pruned
+6. Read Rekordbox DB for unassigned Tags in _pruned
-5. Use GitHub for project management
+7. Use GitHub for project management